-- 1. If the animal is already at the fairgrounds for any other show, it must stay at the fairgrounds until all animals are released on Sunday morning to be eligible to show in the Clover Kids Bottle Animal or Clover Kids Pet shows.
-Any animals coming to the fairgrounds on Saturday for the Clover Kids shows must arrive at 1:30pm and check-in with the veterinarian in the Jr. Livestock Pavilion. - 2.
-Clover Kids Bottle Animal Or Pets must be entered in FairEntry by July 1st.
+- If the animal is already at the fairgrounds for any other show, it must stay at the fairgrounds until all animals are released on Sunday morning to be eligible to show in the Clover Kids Bottle Animal or Clover Kids Pet shows.
+Any animals coming to the fairgrounds on Saturday for the Clover Kids shows must arrive at 1:30pm and check-in with the veterinarian in the Jr. Livestock Pavilion. - All poultry shown on the fairgrounds (including 4-H, FFA, and Clover Kids) must have a blood test (Pullorum-Typhoid) on the day of entry. - Clover Kids must attend and participate in at least three meetings in the current program year to be eligible to show at the county fair. - Clover kids planning to show an animal or static exhibit at the county fair must register their project through FairEntry online by July 1st.